bblfsh/documentation/using-babelfish/getting-started.md

 ### Running with Docker \(recommended\)

 The easiest way to run the _bblfshd_ daemon is using Docker.
-You can do it in stateless mode, meaning that all installed drivers will be wiped once you remove the container, or using a Docker volume to store part of the container internal filesystem and thus add persistence.
+You can do it in stateless mode, meaning that all installed drivers will be wiped out once you remove the container, or using a Docker volume to store part of the container internal filesystem and thus add persistence.